 The interface of the application is designed to be as simple and clear as possible so it is accessible to as many users as possible.
 The structure is also made to be simple and it is formed by two screens: the main screen and the application screen.

 The main screen of the application consists of two main parts: the toolbar and the main container.
 The toolbar only contains the name of the application and a button to access help menu which is detailed later in this chapter.
 The main container contains application’s main functionality which allows user to modify and change notification settings.
 As the first element main container has delay and date modifiers which allow user to change the amount of delay they want to have between notifications and dates when the notifications should be delayed.
-In addition the main container has a dropdown button for selecting one of the default delaying options: 30 minutes, 1 hour or 2 hours.
+In addition, the main container has a dropdown button for selecting one of the default delaying options: 30 minutes, 1 hour or 2 hours.
 The notification delay on/off buttons are switched if the user wants to have notifications delayed or not.
 The last element for the main screen is the button for app menu which is fully described later in this document.

 Figure 5: the main screen layout and explanations